Allmerr/eventmu/README.md

 ## about EventMu

-**EventMu** is a next level content management system for improvement in productivity through out of the box and attractive feature
+**EventMu** is a next level content management system for improvement in live through out of the box and attractive feature

 ## main \**dream* feature